hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/README.md

 The persistence methods to retrieve and update data are modeled in separate Data Access Objects (DAOs) with methods for each one.

-The CRUD model is also used by LiveSQL queries and by Nitro's structured selects.
+The CRUD model is also used by LiveSQL queries and by Nitro's graph selects.

 ## The VOs